Compiled Master Game Guide

 Class: The type of figure(s).

-Size/Height: The size of the Hero or Squad, and the number of levels high.
+Size/Height: The overall weight category, and the number of levels tall the figure(s) are.

-Special Power(s): Most figures have special powers that allow them to “break the rules” when moving, attacking and defending.
+Special Power(s): Most figures have one or more special powers that allow them to go above and beyond standard moving, attacking and defending.

-Target Point: The green dot shows the area from where you determine Line of Sight.
+Target Point: The green dot shows where you determine Line of Sight from on each figure.

 Hit Zone: The red area shows what part of the figure(s) can be attacked.
-Used when checking Line of Sight.
+Used when determining Line of Sight.

-Life: The number of wounds it takes to destroy the figure(s).
+Life: The number of wounds it takes to destroy each figure.

 Move: The maximum number of spaces the figure(s) may move.

-Range: The number of spaces away that the figure(s) can attack.
+Range: The number of spaces away that the figure(s) may attack.

-Attack: The number of dice you roll for a normal attack.
+Attack: The number of dice you roll for the figure(s)' normal attack.

-Defense: The number of dice you roll to defend.
+Defense: The number of dice you roll when the figure(s) defend.

 2. GATHER AND PLACE YOUR ARMY

-For the Master Game Scenarios, you can either use a pre-set Army or a pre-made Army, or you can draft an Army.
+For the Master Game Scenarios, you can use a pre-set Army or a premade Army, or you can draft an Army.
 These three ways of gathering an Army are explained below.

-As you gather your Army, make sure that the total point value doesn’t exceed the one listed in your chosen Game Scenario.
-(It can be lower, but not higher).
-Players don’t need to have the same number of Army Cards; for example, you might have three Army Cards, while an opponent might have four or five Army Cards.
+As you gather your Army, make sure that the total Points Cost doesn’t exceed the Points Cost limit listed for the Scenario you chose.
+It can be lower, but not higher.
+Players don’t need to have the same number of Army Cards.
+For example, you might have three Army Cards, while an opponent has four or five Army Cards.
+This is okay.

-Army Card colors: In the Master Game, the loyalties of good and evil warriors may become neutral, or even shift to the other side; therefore, your Army can include Army Cards of mixed colors.
+Army Card colors: In the Master Game, the complexities of the characters and their allegiances are on full display.
+Therefore, your Army can include Army Cards of mixed colors.

 Using a Pre-Set Army

-Some scenarios have the Armies chosen for you.
-As in the Basic Game, you choose the pre-set Army that you want to control.
-After choosing your Army, place your Army Cards in front of you, then place your figures on the battlefield.
+Some Scenarios specify the Armies to use.
+As in the Basic Game, you choose which pre-set Army you want to control.
+After choosing your Army, place your Army Cards in front of you, then place your figures on the battlefield where shown in the Scenario.

-Experienced players may know exactly which Armies they want, based on the game scenario, the point values, their favorite figures, or other factors.
+Experienced players may know exactly which Armies they want, based on the game scenario, the Points Cost, their favorite figures, or other factors.
+If both players agree, they may both supply custom premade Armies with Points Cost totals equal to or less than the Scenario’s Point Cost limit.
 If you’ve already chosen (or brought along) your Army, place your cards in front of you.
-Then players roll the 20-sided die to see who places his Army on the battlefield first.
-Re-roll ties.
-The highest roller will be the first player to place his entire Army in his starting zone; placement then passes to the left.
+Then players roll the 20-sided die to see who places their Army on the battlefield first.
+Reroll ties.
+The highest roller will place their entire Army first; placement then passes to the left.

-Fitting your Army in the starting zone: You must place your entire Army in the same starting zone.
-(You cannot place any figures in an enemy-occupied starting zone.)
+Placing your Army in the starting zone: You must place your entire Army in one of the Scenario’s same-color starting zones.
+You cannot place any figures in an enemy-occupied starting zone.
+If you are combining sets and playing with three or more players, unless stated otherwise in the Scenario, teammates start in the same starting zone.
 If your Army (including figures that do not start on the board) consists of more spaces (counting 2 spaces for each double-space figure) than the scenario allows in your given starting zone, you must remove figures from your Army until the number of spaces your Army consists of matches, or is less than the number of starting zone spaces.

 Drafting an Army

-Drafting is a fair and fun way for players to choose their Army Cards for a well-balanced game.
+Drafting is a fun way for players to interact and share figures while building their Armies, by taking turns choosing which Army Cards they want to include in their Army from a shared pool of figures.
 When you select an Army Card, take the figure or figures shown on the card and place them in a starting zone immediately, before the next player selects an Army Card.
-Be sure your Army fits in your starting zone (see above).
+You must place your entire Army in the same starting zone (see above).

 For a two-player game, players draft as follows:

-1. Both players roll the 20-sided die.
-Re-roll any ties.
-The higher roller drafts first, by choosing one Army Card.
+1. Both players roll the 20-sided die, re-rolling any ties.
+The player who rolls higher drafts first, by choosing one Army Card.

 1. The other player then chooses two Army Cards.